edwinosky/DrainerLESS-frontend/README.md

 ## Comparison with Previous Services

-DrainerLESS previously offered two rescue methods: **Permit Rescue** and **Bundle Rescue**, both limited to Ethereum and BNB Chain.
-The EIP-7702 update significantly improves upon these:
+DrainerLESS previously offered two rescue methods: **Permit Rescue** and **Bundle Rescue**, the latter limited to Ethereum and BNB Chain, while **Permit Rescue** was limited to tokens with the permit function enabled.
+The EIP-7702 update significantly improves both methods:

 | Feature                  | Permit Rescue (Old)                     | Bundle Rescue (Old)                    | EIP-7702 Rescue (New)                  |
 |--------------------------|-----------------------------------------|----------------------------------------|----------------------------------------|